Endpoint Security20 min read

 OS Hardening for Windows-Based OT Systems

 Beyond application whitelisting, a comprehensive OS hardening baseline reduces the attack surface on Windows OT systems.
+The goal is to remove everything that is not needed for OT operations -- services, ports, protocols, and software that serve no operational purpose but do serve as potential attack vectors.

 Core Hardening Actions

 Local Administrator account management: Rename or disable the built-in Administrator account.
 Create named individual accounts for personnel who require administrative access.
-Use LAPS (Local Administrator Password Solution) to ensure each endpoint has a unique, rotated local administrator password — preventing lateral movement through reused credentials.
+Use LAPS (Local Administrator Password Solution) to ensure each endpoint has a unique, rotated local administrator password, preventing lateral movement through reused credentials.

 Patch Management Constraints

-• Prioritize critical security updates where vendor testing indicates compatibility — specifically patches for vulnerabilities being actively exploited
+• Prioritize critical security updates where vendor testing indicates compatibility, specifically patches for vulnerabilities being actively exploited

 • Document all deferred patches with the reason for deferral and the compensating controls in place